 3. To further evaluate the EFS and OS of children with supratentorial classic ependymoma who achieve a complete resection at first or second resection or children who achieve a CR to short course induction chemotherapy following first surgery.

-COG-AALL0932: Treatment of Patients with Newly Diagnosed Standard Risk B-Precursor Acute Lymphoblastic Leukemia (ALL) A Groupwide Phase III Study
+COG-AALL0932: Treatment of Patients with Newly Diagnosed Standard Risk B-Lymphoblastic Leukemia (B-ALL) or Localized B-lineage Lymphoblastic Lymphoma (B-LLy)

 1.To determine if a Maintenance regimen containing weekly oral methotrexate at 40 mg/m2/week will result in an improved disease free survival compared to that containing weekly oral methotrexate at 20 mg/m2/week in the average risk subset of patients with Standard Risk B-precursor ALL.